DenisCarriere/geocoder/docs/providers/Mapbox.rst

 - `location`: Your search location you want geocoded.
 - `proximity`: Search nearby [lat, lng].
-- `access_token`: Use your own access token from Mapbox.
+- `key`: Use your own access token from Mapbox.
 - `country`: Filtering by country code {cc} ISO 3166 alpha 2.
 - `method`: (default=geocode) Use the following: